-Climate change action and corporate lobbying are a child of many parents.
-How easy is it for a company to swing around and improve its compliance with climate action targets?
-How energy intensive is the company at all?
+Now that climate change is a big issue, how easy is it for a company to swing around and improve its compliance with climate action targets?
+It probably depends on how energy intensive the company is.

 Airlines are big fuel burners, obviously.